Janie Brokenicky Artistic Director

 Andrea Ciona, Choral Director

-The 2018 invited guests were the GRAMMY™ award winning,
+The GRAMMY™ award winning,

 Mira Costa Chamber Strings from Manhattan Beach, CA, USA.

 The Calgary Suzuki Strings Association is an organization formed to promote string teaching, training and education of teachers, parents, students and the community.
 The organization is made up of independent Suzuki-method trained teachers, students and families.
 CSSA encourages the highest standards of excellence in teaching and playing.
 We strive to facilitate communication between teachers, students and to foster good relations and exchange of information in the string community and the general public.
 CSSA sponsors several events throughout the academic year to enhance student learning and performance: Heritage Park Play-in, Winter Workshop with various local clinicians teaching enrichment classes, and Non-Competitive String Festival with guest adjudicators from US & Canada including an Ensemble Workshop.
 In addition, the CSSA has sponsored a Suzuki String Institute and teacher training events such as Music Mind Games by Michiko Yurko.